United States citizenship grants certain unalienable rights to citizens of this country.

 Those born in the United States or certain American territories and those who have parents who were U.S. citizens at the time of their birth are granted U.S. citizenship when they are born.
 They do not need to take any additional measures to receive the full rights and responsibilities of a U.S. citizen.

 If neither of the above applies to you, you may become a citizen after birth by applying for naturalization.
-Naturalization is the process by which U.S. citizenship is granted to a foreign citizen or national after they fulfill the requirements established by Congress in the Immigration and Nationality Act (INA).
+Naturalization is the process by which U.S. citizenship is granted to foreign citizens or nationals after they fulfill the requirements established by Congress in the Immigration and Nationality Act (INA).

 In order to qualify for naturalization, you must meet the following criteria: